mbriand/simple-term-menu/README.md

 for very long menus which need scrolling).
 Additionally pass `show_shortcut_hints_in_status_bar=False` if you prefer shortcut hints in the menu title.

+By default shortcuts are case insensitive, you can control this behaviour with `shortcut_case_sensitive`.

 #### Shortcuts example

 Create a menu of some fruits and use the first letter as shortcut key: